Our confidentiality and quality commitments

 - The service is confidential.
 This means that we will not disclose any personal information without the caller’s consent except in a few circumstances, where we will work within our Confidentiality Policy and procedures.

-- We have a complaints procedure for the Single Parent Helpline which we will send to callers who wish to complain
+- We have a complaints procedure for the Single Parent Helpline which we can explain to callers who wish to complain.

 - In addition to any complaints, we welcome any suggestions or ideas on improving the service.
-Callers may make suggestions to the worker concerned which will be noted or may write to the Head of Helpline and Information
+Callers may make suggestions to the worker concerned which will be noted or may write to the Head of Services.

-- We may ask callers to fill in a feedback questionnaire once a year to help us evaluate our service.
+- We may ask callers to answer our feedback questionnaire after their call to help us evaluate and improve our service.